What is Miyawaki Method

 This method of afforestation involves planting a number of different species of native trees close to each other through a logical sequence.
 The method not only saves space but plants & trees being in close proximity support each other.
 When they become lush and green, they also prevent sunlight to reach the ground, which means lesser evaporation of groundwater.

-This method ensures that forests grow 10x faster, are 30x denser, 100x biodiverse, and 100% organic.
+Miyawaki’s method ensures that forests grow 10x faster, are 30x denser, 100x biodiverse, and are 100 percent organic.
 While the conventional method can take more than 100 years for the forest cover, the Miyawaki method can accentuate the growth in 20-30 years.

-The model was first implemented in the early 1970s by the Japanese company, Nippon Steel Corporation, which wanted to plant forests on embankments around its steel factory.
+The first Miyawaki forest was implemented in the early 1970s by the Japanese company, Nippon Steel Corporation, which wanted to plant forests on embankments around its steel factory.

-The success story reached various parts of Japan which led to its wide-scale adoption at not only various factories but also to other wastelands and degraded land sites.
+The success story reached various parts of Japan which led to its wide-scale adoption at not only various factories but also in other wastelands and degraded land sites.

 For his contribution, Dr. Akira Miyawaki has received many accolades and prizes, including the Blue Planet Prize in 2009 – considered to be a prestigious award that recognizes noticeable efforts in applications of science that contribute to solving global environmental problems.